Vietnam Facts for Kids

 People of Vietnam

+Vietnam is a country of contrasts with large and busy cities as well as vast rural landscapes.
 Only 36% of the population live in urban areas of the country.
-The majority of the people live in the Red River Delta in the north of the country and in the Mekong Delta and Ho Chi Minh City in the south.
+The majority of the people live in the fertile regions of the Red River Delta in the north of the country and in the Mekong Delta and Ho Chi Minh City in the south.

 Ho Chi Minh City arial view - shutterstock.comHo Chi Minh City

-The biggest city of the country is Ho Chi Minh City, formerly called Saigon, where more than eight million people live.
-Da Nang, Hai Phong, Can Tho and the capital city Hanoi are big cities with more than one million inhabitants.
+The largest city of the country is Ho Chi Minh City, formerly called Saigon, where more than eight million people live.
+Other major cities with more than one million inhabitants are Da Nang, Hai Phong, Can Tho and the capital city Hanoi.

 Vietnam family of 5 on a motorbike - image by Quang Nguyen Vinh/Shutterstock.comFive on a motorbike - image by Quang Nguyen Vinh